On the characterization of constrained correlated equilibria in Markov games: Introduction

-\item For Markov games with \emph{common} coupling constraints, we prove the existence of a constrained correlated equilibrium under a significantly weakened Slater-type condition (Theorem \ref{thm_main}).
-This, together with the second point, shows that the strong Slater's condition is an artifact of having playerwise coupling constraints. \end{enumerate}
+\textbf{Contributions} Our paper addresses the characterization and existence of constrained correlated equilibria in finite-horizon Markov games with finite state and action spaces.
+For clarity, we summarize our results alongside existing results on characterization and existence in both normal-form and Markov games in Table~\ref{table}.
+Our main contributions are as follows: \begin{enumerate} \item We show that constrained correlated equilibria are equivalently characterized by restricting to convex combinations of deterministic modifications (Theorem~\ref{cor:equinotion}).
+More importantly, we leverage this result to establish our existence result. \item For Markov games with \emph{common} coupling constraints, we establish the existence of constrained correlated equilibria under a significantly weakened Slater-type condition (Theorem~\ref{thm_main}).
+Together with the characterization result above, this shows that the strong Slater's condition is primarily an artifact of playerwise coupling constraints.
+Moreover, our result is new even for normal-form games, which are a special case of Markov games. \end{enumerate}

-\hide{ \tcr{Things we should maybe add: \begin{itemize} \item Maybe in contributions or main paper say that our assumption is stronger than \citet{boufous2024constrained}, so considering Markov game rather than normal-form game adds a layer of complexitiy. \item We did not mention CCE because we did not talk about learning \item Maybe elaborate on the works: \citet{braouezec2023economic}, \citet{jaskiewicz2023approximate} \item Taken from \cite{bernasconi2023constrained}: More recently, \cite{hakami2015learning} defined a notion of constrained CE in Markov games.
-However, the incentive constraints in their notion of equilibrium only predicate on “pure” deviations, which, in presence of constraints, may lead to empty sets of safe deviations.
-Very recently, Chen et al. (2022) generalize the work of Hakami and Dehghan (2015) by considering “mixed” deviations. \end{itemize} }